 The fund is currently making a continuous offering of its shares.
 The fund receives the entire net asset value of shares sold.
 The fund will accept unconditional orders for shares to be executed at the current offering price based on the net asset value per share next determined after the order is placed.
 In the case of class A shares, class M shares and class N shares, the offering price is the net asset value plus the applicable sales charge, if any.
 (The offering price is thus calculable by dividing the net asset value by 100% minus the sales charge, expressed as a percentage.)
 No sales charge is included in the offering price of other classes of shares.
-In the case of orders for purchase of shares placed through dealers, the offering price will be based on the net asset value determined on the day the order is placed, but only if the dealer or a registered transfer agent or registered clearing agent receives the order, together with all required identifying information, before the close of regular trading on the New York Stock Exchange (the "NYSE").
+In the case of orders for purchase of shares placed through dealers, the offering price will be based on the net asset value determined on the day the order is placed, but only if the dealer or a registered transfer agent or registered clearing agent receives the order after the close of the NYSE.)
 If the dealer or registered transfer agent or registered clearing agent receives the order after the close of the NYSE, the price will be based on the net asset value next determined.
 If funds for the purchase of shares are sent directly to Putnam Investor Services, they will be invested at the offering price based on the net asset value next determined after all required identifying information has been collected.
 Payment for shares of the fund must be in U.S. dollars; if made by check, the check must be drawn on a U.S. bank.